SixWhiteSwans/SecuritiesLoader/ReadMe.txt

 	Project 2: Angular front end	SecuritiesViewer

 Part 3:
-	This is the R solution but it has not been completed yet.
+	This is the R solution shows the tickers being loaded.

 Please note: The config file for the load data is SelfHostingSecuritiesLoader, file: app.config